TezosTaqueria/taqueria/taqueria-plugin-tezos-client/README.md

 # Taqueria Tezos Client Plugin

-The Tezos Client plugin provides tasks to analyze contracts including type checking and simulating of Michelson (`.tz`) smart contracts.
+The Tezos Client plugin provides integration with `octez-client` and tasks to analyze contracts including type checking and simulating of Michelson (`.tz`) smart contracts.
 They both execute against a protocol (currently kathmandu).
 We'll enable a `--protocol` flag in the future to allow users to specify a protocol to use

+>
+> NOTE: This plugin will be renamed `@taqueria/plugin-octez-client` is a later version
+>

 ## Requirements